My Dear Kuttichathan: Re-releases

 The film was re-released in 1997 which was also highly successful at the box office; it had earned 60 times its initial investment.
 The Hindi version was re-released by Nitin Manmohan in 1997, with additional scenes which involved Urmila Matondkar and other Hindi actors.
 In 2010, Sri Thenandal Films re-released the Tamil version, titled Chutti Chathan in 2010, with added scenes starring Santhanam and Prakash Raj.

 Legacy

 The film inspired similar kinds of films in India.
-The optical illusion house set used in the song "Aalipazham Perukkaan" was built in Kishkinta Theme Park.
+The optical illusion house set used in the song "Aalipazham Perukkaan" was built in Kishkinta Theme Park, near Tambaram, Chennai.